 Range: From Mazatlán, Mexico, the Gulf of California, and Isla Guadalupe, Baja California, to Cape Mendocino, northern California.

 Habitat: Most common south of Point Conception in bays or sandy-beach areas.
 Crabs, shrimp, fat innkeeper worms and small fish make up the majority of their diet.
 Found from the surf zone down to 869 feet.

 Piers: Most pier-caught grays are taken from piers south of Long Beach.
 Best Bets: Imperial Beach Pier, Ocean Beach Pier, Crystal Pier, Ferry Landing Pier, Oceanside Pier, Huntington Beach Pier, Belmont Veteran’s Memorial Pier, Santa Monica Pier, Ventura Pier and Goleta Pier.

 Shoreline: A common catch by shore anglers in southern California.

 Bait and Tackle: Medium tackle with a size 2 to 4/0 hook.
 Best baits are live or frozen anchovies, squid, mackerel or clams fished just outside the second set of breakers.

 Gray smoothhound from the Crystal Pier in San Diego

-Food Value: A mild flavored flesh suited to several methods of cooking.
-The best method is probably grilled.
+Food Value: A mild flavored fish with large flakes, firm texture, and flesh suited to all methods of cooking.
+It has moderate fat content.
 It does need to be cleaned properly and kept cool before cooking.

 Comments: Late afternoon to early evening hours seem to be the best time to fish for this species.